kalaspuff/tomodachi/README.md

 ## Function hooks for service lifecycle changes

-To be able to initialize connections to external resources or to perform graceful shutdown of connections made by a service, there\'s a few functions a service can specify to hook into lifecycle changes of a service.
+To be able to initialize connections to external resources or to perform graceful shutdown of connections made by a service, there's a few functions a service can specify to hook into lifecycle changes of a service.